cnorick/meme-stocks/README.md

 # meme-stocks

-DANQjones is your dashboard to memes' value over time.
-You can view graphs of memes' value, which are pulled from search trends.
+DANQjones is your dashboard to memes' value over time through Amazon's Alexa.
+This was a project for [VolHacks 2016](https://volhacks.org)